 - *Start-Up Track and Challenges: SolOr, Seevix Material Sciences, Marine Edge, Styletech, Smart Resilin, Red Solar Flower and Copprint

-Research Track: Prof. Avner Rothschild, Prof. Itzhak Mizrahi, Prof. Malachi Noked
+- *Research Track: Prof. Avner Rothschild, Prof. Itzhak Mizrahi, Prof. Malachi Noked

 Wednesday, 26 October 2022: The Climate Solutions Prize, a joint initiative by JNF Canada, Start-Up Nation Central, and KKL-JNF, is an annual initiative to incentivize climate innovation, granting over $2 million in prizes to researchers and startups that offer solutions to the global climate crisis.
-The initiative culminated in today’s Climate Solutions Prize Festival, a gathering of government, business, and non-profit organizations dedicated to driving innovation in the climate-tech ecosystem.
+The initiative culminated in today’s Climate Solutions Prize Festival, a gathering of government, business, and non-profit organizations dedicated to driving innovation in the Climate Tech ecosystem.

-Hundreds of guests arrived at the festival today, held in theHulda Forest in central Israel, and took part in the large-scale global summit and startup expo.
+Nearly 1,000 guests arrived at the festival today, held in Hulda Forest in Israel, and took part in the large-scale global summit and startup expo.

-- Avner Rothschild of the Technion
+- Avner Rothschild, Technion

 Topic – Decoupled water electrolysis for green hydrogen production at scale

-- Itzhak Mizrahi of Ben Gurion University
+- Itzhak Mizrahi, Ben Gurion University

 Topic – Reducing greenhouse gas emissions and climate change by rational design of ruminants’ microbiome.

-Project description – Reduce methane emissions and increase feed efficiency of ruminates by identifying microbial components that, in concert, enable and support the life of the host and reduce animal methane emissions to the atmosphere.
+Project Description – Reduce methane emissions and increase feed efficiency of ruminates by identifying microbial components that, in concert, enable and support the life of the host and reduce animal methane emissions to the atmosphere.

-- Malachi Noked of Bar Ilan Bar Ilan
+- Malachi Noked, Bar Ilan University

 Topic – Development of Sodium Ion batteries